20 Long Distance Relationship Tips

 Be patient in your long-distance relationship.
 It’s hard to remember that your partner has a whole other life that you don’t quite understand, especially initially.
 They have a job, social life, and family needs that take up their time, and as much as you’d like to spend hours on the phone with each other.

 You’re living far apart when you’re in a long-distance relationship.
 You will not verify what the other person is doing, which isn’t an option.
-So you’ve got to take a leap of faith and trust your partner.
+So you must take a leap of faith and trust your partner.
+So set rules and boundaries, discuss everything that might arise, and plan to deal with it.
+Talk about situations that could arise, discuss them, and agree upon how you should handle them.

 7. Self Independence

-You can’t spend 24/7 face timing and Skype calls, which can be lonely.
+You can’t spend 24/7 face time and Skype calls, which can be lonely.
 But you can use that loneliness to motivate you to get stuff done and focus on your goals.
 At the same time, you’re doing that, and you’re becoming a healthier and more confident person.

 Focus on the big picture and do things that will benefit you and the relationship in the long run.
 So pick up some hobbies and keep plans with your friends and family.